The B500- Time to find out if this is really the best biker road in the Black Forest!

 One of the reasons we wanted to visit the Black Forest was to ride the famous biking road- the B500.
-This road has become legendary amongst bikers as one of the best roads on the planet- so, naturally, we wanted to check it out for ourselves.
+This road has become legendary amongst bikers as one of the best roads on the planet- so, naturally, we wanted to check it out for ourselves, which is why we’ve spent the past week lugging our bikes around behind the motorhome.

-I know many of you reading this aren’t bikers, but even in a motorhome it’s a fun area to explore and the views are spectacular- definitely worth a visit if you’re in the area- just prepare for a LOT of bikers whizzing past you!
+I know many of you reading this aren’t bikers, but even if you’re motorhoming in Germany it’s a fun area to explore and the views are spectacular- definitely worth a visit if you’re in the area- just prepare for a LOT of bikers whizzing past you!

 The Best Biker Road in the Black Forest- location